-A. We will make sure they are recycled responsibly, don’t worry.
+A. We will make sure they are disposed of responsibly, don’t worry.

 Q. Do you use the pick and place machine on all orders?

-A. That would depend on the number of boards in your order, the number of SMT components per board and the number of different SMT parts.
+A. No. Whether we use the pick and place machine depends on the number of boards in your order, the number of SMT components per board and the number of different SMT parts.
 Ultimately, it is up to the engineer’s judgment.
-Setting up a pick and place machine can take a long time, and if there are only a few boards, it does not make sense to set up the pick and place machine if the boards can be completed by hand in the same amount of time.
-Our technicians are very experienced with hand soldering SMT components and are trained to deal with a large volume of low quantity orders, so rest assured the quality will be impeccable.
+Loading and setting up a pick and place machine can take a long time, possibly much longer than actually populating the boards.
+And if there are only a few boards, it does not make sense to set up the pick and place machine if the boards can be completed by hand in the same amount of time or quicker.
+We have an experienced team of technicians for hand placing SMT components and are dedicated to dealing with a large volume of low quantity orders, so rest assured the quality will be impeccable.